GaloisInc/try-daedalus/README.rst

 ---------------

 This repository uses VSCode's `remote container extension`_.
 First you must ensure this extension is installed; see the `Developing inside a Container`_ tutorial for detailed instructions.

 .. _remote container extension: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers
 .. _Developing inside a Container: https://code.visualstudio.com/docs/remote/containers

-Once the remote container extension is installed, you should see a button in the bottom left of the VSCode window, something |like this|.
+Once the remote container extension is installed, you should see a button in the bottom left of the VSCode window like this. |like this|

 .. |like this| image:: images/remote-button.png

 Click on this button and select 'Clone Repository in Container Volume...'.
-This will bring up a dialogue, enter 'galoisinc/try-deadalus', |like so|.
+This will bring up a dialogue, enter 'galoisinc/try-deadalus', like below. |open-repo|

-.. |like so| image:: images/open-repo.png
+.. |open-repo| image:: images/open-repo.png

-After hitting enter, VSCode will download the `daedalus container` from DockerHub.
+After hitting enter, VSCode will download the `daedalus container`_ from DockerHub.
 This contains a pre-built copy of the language server which provides the IDE backend for DDL.
-Once everything has completed setting up, |you will see| a terminal running in the docker image, and a number of files in the explorer frame on the left hand side.
+Once everything has completed setting up, you will see a terminal running in the docker image and a number of files in the explorer frame on the left hand side. |docker-started|

-.. |you will see| image:: images/docker-started.png
+.. |docker-started| image:: images/docker-started.png
 .. _daedalus container: https://hub.docker.com/repository/docker/galoisinc/daedalus

-From there open 'Welcome.ddl' and follow the examples there.
+From there open 'Welcome.ddl' and follow the examples.

 Next Steps
 ----------